Watch above: The situation is so dire that old enemies, the U.S. and Iran, are mulling cooperation to deal with the situation. Eric Sorensen reports.

 “When the U.S. takes action against [the militants], then one can think about cooperation,” The Associated Press reported Rouhani saying at a press conference in Tehran on Saturday.
 “Until today, no specific request for help has been demanded.
 But we are ready to help within international law.”

-The United States said later Monday it would deploy up to 275 military troops to Iraq to protect the U.S. Embassy and other American interests and is considering sending a contingent of special forces soldiers, The Associated Press.
+The U.S. said later Monday it would deploy up to 275 military troops to Iraq to protect the U.S. Embassy and other American interests and is considering sending a contingent of special forces soldiers, according to The Associated Press.
 But the White House insisted anew the U.S. would not be sending combat troops and thrusting America into a new Iraq war.

 “I should point out that Canada has not been asked to participate in any military effort, nor is it something we are considering,” Baird said during Question Period.